Dynamic-Capital/Dynamic-Capital/docs/codex_cli_workflow.md

 # Codex CLI Workflow Helper

-The Lovable Codex CLI exports UI updates directly into this repository.
+The Dynamic Codex CLI exports UI updates directly into this repository.
 The `scripts/codex-workflow.js` helper centralizes the post-export automation so you can reproduce Codex's build steps locally and keep your environment in sync.